StephenFang/Scalable-Data-Analytics/README.md

 in K-means clustering (and the rest of the function, too).

 Provide an implementation of `k_means`.
-We've given you `has_converged`, a useful function to determine when the main loop of the K-means algorithm has finished converging.
+We've given we `has_converged`, a useful function to determine when the main loop of the K-means algorithm has finished converging.
-In addition, you may find that filling out `compute_new_center_statistics` and `add_statistics` will help you complete your task.
+In addition, we may find that filling out `compute_new_center_statistics` and `add_statistics` will help we complete wer task.

-You can test your implementation of the completed K-means algorithm against the toy data.
+we can test wer implementation of the completed K-means algorithm against the toy data.
 On convergence, the algorithm should produce K clusters which accurately represent the partitioning of the data into K partitions.